alecsavvy/gaudius/README.md

-# gaudius
+# gaudius 🎧🎵🎸🎤

-golang client for interacting with audius nodes
+golang client for interacting with [audius](https://github.com/AudiusProject/audius-protocol)

 ## how to use